JacksonBates/voting-app/README.md

 **GET /**
 + Shows unauthenticated users all polls.
-+ Shows authenticated users a choice of all polls, filterable to personal polls
++ Shows authenticated users a choice of all polls, filterable to personal polls?
 + Links to
   + /sign-up
   + /sign-in
   + /results
   + /poll _(Auth only)_
   + /vote _(Auth only)_
+  + /mypolls _(Auth only)_

 **GET /sign-up**
 + Shows sign up form